Salary: Band D £31,931 min - Band E £44,166 max (plus a special allowance depending on experience)

 You will be able to demonstrate excellent communications skills, both written and oral.
 You will need to be able to think creatively, with an ability to solve sometimes complex and unusual problems requiring lateral thought.

-UK Research and Innovation recognises and values employees as individuals and provides a whole host of family friendly benefits including a flexible working scheme, an excellent Defined Benefit pension scheme, 30 days annual leave allowance, plus 10.5 public and privilege days and a number of other benefits.
+STFC recognises and values employees as individuals and provides provides a whole host of family friendly benefits including a flexible working scheme, an excellent Defined Benefit pension scheme, 30 days annual leave allowance, plus 10.5 public and privilege days and a number of other benefits.